tonnoz/mind-drone/README.md

 ### Features:
-- Takeoff or land via blinking
+- Takeoff or land via eyes blinking
-- Use high level concetration to make a "wave" animation (a circle dance)
+- Use _high level concetration_ to make a "wave" animation (a circle dance)
-- Use high level meditation level to make a "yaw spin" animation
+- Use _high level meditation_ to make a "yaw spin" animation
 - Browse your current EEG levels via a customizable graph (available on http://localhost:8080/index.html)
-- Control the drone from the pc keyboard
+- Control the drone from the keyboard